x00tex/hackTheBox/Boxes/linux/Retired/theNotebook/README.md

 * **Data:** used to store some users’ data.
 * **Signature:** used to prevent data from being modified.
 The signature uses RS256 (RSA asymmetric encryption and private key signature) and HS256 (HMAC SHA256 symmetric encryption) algorithm.

-There are multiple ways to bypass [Vickie Li](https://twitter.com/vickieli7) show in his [medium blog](https://medium.com/swlh/hacking-json-web-tokens-jwts-9122efe91e4a)
+There are multiple ways to bypass [Vickie Li](https://twitter.com/vickieli7) show in her [medium blog](https://medium.com/swlh/hacking-json-web-tokens-jwts-9122efe91e4a)

 On this box we are doing **"KID manipulation"** via **"SSRF"**